WeAreSeismica/seismica-sce/README.md

     - headers are using header styles
     - authors are all on one line and affiliations are right after authors, one affiliation per line
     - references or bibliography is the last section of the document
+    - author contributions are given as CRediT statements at the beginning, and there is no separate Author Contributions Statement elsewhere
     - template formatting is generally intact

 - convert article file to latex